Carolina College of Natural Health Sciences

 Kitchari is Ayurveda's perfect food, indicated in times of recovery as well as cleansing.
 Kitchari can even be the centerpiece of a mono-diet or fast, as it is a simple food that supplements the healing process.
 As with Grandma's chicken soup, there are as many ways to make kitchari as there are reasons to consume it.
 Typical modifications include vegetables such as carrots, greens, zucchini, or potatoes.
 Spices like cumin, cinnamon, or black pepper can be included, as well as even toasted nuts or coconut.
 Technically, a kitchari is any dish combining rice and legumes.
 Typically, however, kitcharies use mung beans because they are the easiest legume to digest.
 This kitchari is especially suited to Kapha dosha.

-Is Mung Dal Kitchari (Kapha Reducing) Good for My Ayurvedic Diet?
+Is Mung Dal Kitchari (Kapha Reducing) a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Mung Dal Kitchari (Kapha Reducing)' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.